zhutchens1/g3groups/readme.md

 # RESOLVE-G3 (Gas in Galaxy Groups) Group Finding Algorithm and Catalogs

 This github repository houses the codes and group catalogs for the new RESOLVE-G3 (Gas in Galaxy Groups) team.
-The subsections below describe the catalog information and the algorithmused to identify groups for RESOLVE-G3.
+The subsections below describe the catalog information and the algorithm used to identify groups for RESOLVE-G3.

 ## Using the Group Catalogs
 <details>

-Catalogs are provided for each group-finding selection: the luminosity-selected group catalog, the stellar mass-selected group catalog, and the baryonic mass-selected catalog.
+Catalogs are provided for each set of group-finding selection criteria: the luminosity-selected group catalog, the stellar mass-selected group catalog, and the baryonic mass-selected catalog.
 In addition to the names of variables standard in the RESOLVE and ECO databases, the following columns describe the new groups included in the catalogs:

 * `g3grp`: group ID number of galaxy following the group idenitification procedure described below.